 Stan Lee and Jack Kirby would go on to write tiles such as the Fantastic Four, The Incredible Hulk and Spider-Man.
 Marvel would go on to become D.C.’s primary competition, arguably surpassing them in the current age of movies and media.

-What is a hero without a villain?
+What is a superhero without a villain?

 As Vision once said, “Our very strength incites challenge.
 Challenge incites conflict.
 And conflict...breeds catastrophe.”
 Compelling heroes need compelling villains.
 Common thugs and mobsters only go so far.
-If a superhero is to be truly tested, both in power and morality, they need to fight someone who is as strong or stronger than they are.
+If a superhero is to be truly tested, both in power and morality, they need to fight a villain who is as strong or stronger than they are.
 In storytelling, we refer to this relationship as the battle between the protagonist and the antagonist.

 The greatest supervillains are more than just the “bad guy of the week.”
 They are either the antithesis of superheroes, or a corrupted version of them.
 Superman is a peacekeeper and protector of humanity.
 Lex Luthor believes Superman is the greatest threat to humanity.
 So, he has taken it upon himself to destroy Superman by any means necessary.